 Growing up in Connecticut and New Jersey, he was drawing at an early age and won several local and regional art competitions.
 At the start of his junior year in high school, he sought out a two-year television production and editing internship with a local cable company; he was the youngest intern they ever had at that time.

-He attended New York's Vassar College, winning honors at various festivals for his student film work and receiving the college's academic film & cinematography prize upon graduation.
-He also wrote and directed a three-hour stage play that had the misfortune of opening the same night as an on-campus Billy Joel concert.
+McDaniel then attended Vassar College, where he won honors at various festivals for his student film work, and received the college's academic film and cinematography prize upon graduation.
+(He also wrote and directed a three-hour stage play that had the misfortune of opening the same night as an on-campus Billy Joel concert.)

-He is also a writer, with screenplays garnering coverage in the popular entertainment website Aint It Cool News, honors from Amazon Studios, and other screenwriting contests.
-His first novel, How To Succeed in Heaven Without Really Dying, was published in 2002, and a second book, Chasing Echoes Through the Dark, is forthcoming.
+As a writer, McDaniel's screenplays have garnered nearly 40 festival and contest honors, and coverage in entertainment website Aint It Cool News.
+His first novel, How To Succeed in Heaven Without Really Dying, was published in 2002.

 In 2010, he wrote Jack and the Jungle Lion, a novel inspired by 1930s Hollywood.
 Having received much critical praise, Solstice Publishing began releasing his work, starting with Ten-A-Week Steale, hailed as a “fantastic work in the tradition of the old pulp/noir masters.”
 The Elephants of Shanghai continued on from where Jack and the Jungle Lion left off, and went on to take Second Place at the 2013 Hollywood Book Festival.

 He interviewed Drew Struzan for Pasadena Magazine shortly before the movie poster legend retired.